RED LIGHT CAMERAS

 Early 2017: Gatso's Cameras Started, After Long Delay

-There was a long delay before Gatso's cameras began operation - caused in part by some bumbling and by the need to
+There was a long delay before Gatso's cameras began operation - caused in part by some bumbling and in part by the need to

 have Edison build an electrical service for each camera.
 A Dec.
 1, 2016 email from the City to Gatso said: